NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/cases/_index.md

 ---
 title: "Cases"
 subtitle: "Cases we work on.

-More cases we are working on are listed here in the future."
+More cases we are working on are listed here in the future.
+Please reach out to us when you have ethical issues for review."
 ---

 {{< cases "Ethical risk assessment tool" "The composition of the audit commission for this case is made publicly available once the final advice of the commission is published.">}}